-Water based lubricant is the most popular form of lubricant chosen by every individuals.
+Water based lubricant is the most popular form of lubricant chosen by every individual.
 Most of us consider personal lubricant as water based lubricant.
 I’m sorry to say it’s not.
-Also people always think like, oh!
+Also, people always think like, oh!
 I need a lube so I should just take a water based lube.
-Now question here is what made water based lube so popular?
+Now the question here is what made water based lube so popular?
 Let me explain.
 Well, it’s kinda the most recommended one, and we love recommendations!
 It’s not sticky like others, easily washable, can be used while using condoms and toys, there is no side effect and many more.

 Water based personal lubricants are water soluble lubes, meaning that they get absorbed into the skin and start to evaporate immediately.
 These products tend to dry during intercourse, but they can be reapplied without stopping the fun.
 After knowing all these benefits I’m sure now you understand why people like water based lubricant that much.
-Basically water based lubricant is specially made for vaginal sex, but if someone wants to use it for other intercourses he or she can go with it.
+Basically, water based lubricant is specially made for vaginal sex, but if someone wants to use it for other intercourses he or she can go with it.
 About that aspect you’ll have (more information in our personal lube for sex page).
-Here one thing is, not all the water based lubes available in the market are quality product.So before using a water based lubricant you should know a few things in more details.
+Here one thing is, not all the water based lubes available on the market are the quality product.So before using a water based lubricant you should know a few things in more details.
 Go through our article I hope you’ll be on the right track.

 Straight Recommendation: Shibari Intimate Lubricant